lkaranl/Vector_Clock-1/README.md

 # What do you need to use this software?
-* You will need a GNU/Linux Ubuntu 18.04.1 cosmic or Debian 9.5 Stretch
+* You will need a GNU/Linux Ubuntu 18.04.1 cosmic ; Debian 9.5 Stretch or Arch Linux x86_64.
 * Internet connection for download.

-Probably the software will also work on any other Debian-based distribution, but it has only been tested on the systems listed above.
+Probably the software will also work on any other Debian-based or Arch Linux-base distribution, but it has only been tested on the systems listed above.

-* For x86_64<br/>
+* For x86_64 debian-based distributions<br/>
 These are the necessary packages and modules.
 The version may not necessarily be the same, but these versions have been tested and confirmed the operation.